erik-riklund/wow/README.md

 )
 ```

-- `internal?` Determines whether the channel is internal to the owning plugin.
-  - If omitted, the channel is open to all plugins.
-- `executeAsync?` Determines whether the channel listeners are executed asynchronously or synchronously.
-  - If omitted, the channel listeners are executed asynchronously.

-#### Registering a channel listener
+### Registering a channel listener

-You can register listeners to a channel using the `registerChannelListener` method.
-This allows you to define a callback function that is triggered whenever the channel is invoked:
+Listeners can be registered to a channel using the `registerChannelListener` method.
+This method requires the channel name and a `Listener` object with the following properties:

+* `callback` The function to execute when the channel is invoked.
+  - *The callback should accept parameters specific to the channel.*

+* `identifier?` An optional unique identifier for the listener.
+  - *If omitted, the listener will be anonymous (not eligible for targeted removal).*

+* `persistent?` Specifies whether the listener remains active after being invoked.
+  - *Defaults to `true`.
+Set to `false` to remove the listener after one execution.*

 ```lua
 plugin:registerChannelListener (